 - Failure to pay correct liabilities

 The objective of starting an enquiry is to seek information to check the accuracy and completeness of a SA return.
 SA shows the individual’s name and address; their tax and debt position and the returns made.

 More information is available on the SA manual

-This process is specific to SI and refers to setting up a Self Assessment record for Directors only and has been approved and authorised by PT Operations.
+This process is specific to FIS and refers to setting up a Self Assessment record for Directors only and has been approved and authorised by PT Operations.

 All referrals should be made on a ‘SI to CAAT SESA Form’.
 The referral can be found using the following path:

 SEES > XMLS forms > National Tab > Specialist Investigations > SI to CAAT SESA form.